 The low density is obtained by the high-pressure polymerization process.
 This creates molecules with many side branches.
 The side branches ensure that the degree of crystallization remains relatively low.
 In other words, due to their irregular shape, molecules cannot lie in or on top of each other in a well-organized way, so that less of them fit in a certain space.
 The lower the degree of crystallization, the lower the density of a material.

 A good example of this in daily life is water and ice.
-Ice is water in a (higher) crystallized state, and therefore much heavier than water (melted ice).
+Ice is water in a (higher) crystallized state, and therefore much lighter than water (melted ice).

 LDPE is a kind of thermoplastic.
 It is a plastic that softens when heated, unlike rubber for example.
 This makes thermoplastics suitable for reuse.
 After heating, it can be brought into other desired shapes.